hajaknow/cdk-ts-workshop/README.md

 }
 ```

+This creates a

+- **Lambda function** with Node runtime which is
+- integrated to an **Api Gateway Endpoint**, so we can trigger the Lambda ourselves.

-Lambda functions support TypeScript, but in this example we will use JavaScript.
+Lambda function code supports also TypeScript, but in this example we will use JavaScript.

 Create a new folder `/lib/lambda-handler` and create a new file named `index.js` there with the following content: